WORLD’S COATING INNOVATOR™

 Then he did testing at the Academy of Science in Russia and Super Therm® blocked 96% of the total heat load.

 Super Therm was then tested by the USA: Thermophysical Properties.
-Super Therm® blocked 99% of the BTU heat load from 367 down to just 3.99 BTU at 100°C. This equates to nearly 100% heat load block.
+Super Therm® reduced the BTU heat load from 367 down to just 4 BTU at 100°C. This equates to blocking nearly all the heat load.

-J.E. said at that point, he simply averaged the test temperatures and gave a modest 95% reduction.
+J.E. said at that point, he simply averaged the test temperatures for the reduction.

 At this point, the engineers said it makes sense and they understood how SPI could make the claim.